 quickly removed it; published an apology on our website; apologised personally to those who had viewed the advert and those who contacted us with their concerns; and, started an investigation as to how it happened.”

-Industrial advocate Miles Heffernan says the job ad breaches discrimination laws.
+Industrial advocate Miles Heffernan said the job ad amounts to race discrimination and breaches discrimination laws.

-“This ad is illegal, and I’m not surprised the company quickly took it down.”
+“This ad is illegal, so I’m not surprised the company took it down so quickly.”

 To contact our team at Human Rights Claims, please call

 To connect with us, please follow us on